seancarmody/asy-brewer/README.md

 selecting colour schemes for maps." *The Cartographic Journal* 40.1 (2003): 27-37.

 This module provides three functions returning different types of palettes:
-- *Sequential: suited to data that ranges from low to high values either on an ordinal scale (e.g. cold, warm, hot) or on a numerical scale
+- **Sequential**: suited to data that ranges from low to high values either on an ordinal scale (e.g. cold, warm, hot) or on a numerical scale
-- Diverging: used when a critical data class or break point needs to be emphasised
+- **Diverging**: used when a critical data class or break point needs to be emphasised
-- Qualitative: used for data thet does not imply order, merely difference in kind
+- **Qualitative**: used for data thet does not imply order, merely difference in kind

 Example Usage: